EyanAnd/weekend-jquery-salary-calculator/README.md

 --- Note that if the monthly costs exceed $20,000.
 The number will turn red. signaling that the total cost is over the max budget of $20,000

 --- If an employee leaves the company they can be deleted from the row.
+A updated monthly cost will be shown subtracting the workers salary who is no longer at the company.

+--- Note if a field is missed by the manager or employee when submitting their data to the table, they will be met with an alert from the console.
+Try it to see what it says!